-Files in PC Beta (ie d.
-Employees files, among others, the encoding and grammatical concordances) the name of the file in PC Beta is reduced to four characters, eg. LI2M, etc. TB3G etc. The reason for this method is that during further processing, it may be necessary to "extend" that name so that the file name indicates what type of analysis was made.
+The names of the PC Beta Files (i.e. the files that have been tagged) are reduced to four signs, e.g. LI2M, TB3G, etc.

+The reason for this method is that during further processing it may be necessary to "extend" the name so that the file name indicates what type of analysis was made.

-Eg Ex:?
-ELI3YVA = Third interview with Yvonne (panel longitudinal group), including only the production of E: (E = student) (for example, verbal forms listed in alphabetical order).
+E.g.: ELI3YVA = Third interview with Yvonne from the longitudinal group, including only the production of E: (E = student) (for example, verbal forms listed in alphabetical order).

-Each transcript starts with a file header which consists of the following:
+Each transcript file starts with a header which consists of the following:

 [8909 LInt3Yvo